raminaeye/ML-Concepts/README.md

 #### Disclaimer

 I used ChatGPT to create definition of the model.
 You can see the snapshots added to the notebooks.
 In some cases I used ChatGPT to generate part of the code as well.
-Although in most cases the code wouldn't run or didn't make sense in many cases it was a good starter.